embrace-io/embrace-docs/content/unity/features/build-options.md

 # Build Options

-*If you upgrading from `v1.5.10` or earlier, please note that configuration data will no longer be embedded in our SDK package directory, and instead relocated to your projects Assets folder under `Assets/Embrace`.
+*If you upgrading from `v1.5.10` or earlier, please note that configuration data will no longer be embedded in our SDK package directory, and instead relocated to your project's Assets folder under `Assets/Embrace`.
 Any previously defined configurations will be automatically converted at installation time to the updated format described in this document.*

 ## SDK Configuration Options
 The Embrace Unity SDK enables users to customize the behavior of the SDK through a complete list of configuration options.
 These options are the same ones available to consumers of the native Android and iOS SDKs.